-Quantitative analysts are individuals in the investment industry who use mathematical or statistical models to price and manage complex derivative products or to determine when stocks are underpriced or overpriced.
-The development of hedge funds that trade based on quantitative analysis has given rise to demand for quantitative analysis, often referred to as "quants," to create trading strategies that identify market imbalances.
+tistical models to price and manage complex derivative products or to determine when stocks are underpriced or overpriced.
+The development of hedge funds that trade based on quantitative analysis has given rise to demand for quantitative analysts, often referred to as "quants," to create trading strategies that identify market imbalances.
 In hiring quants, hedge fund managers are faced with three basic intellectual property (IP) questions: